ansys/pymapdl/doc/source/user_guide/math.rst

     (241, 241)	50854700854.68495
     (242, 242)	95726495726.47179

-Another way to call PyAnsys Math directly from PyMAPDL exists with the following command:
+To call PyAnsys Math directly from PyMAPDL, you can run this command:

 .. code:: python